Skip to main content

 At AVI, you will spend the majority of your training hours on the salon floor — practicing real services on real people under the guidance of licensed instructors.
 That means you’re learning by doing, not by sitting in a lecture hall decoding dense paragraphs.
 For students still building English confidence, this environment is genuinely different from a traditional academic setting.

-How AVI Supports ESL Students Throughout Their Training
+How AVI Supports ESL Students (NO FINANCIAL AID FOR THIS PROGRAM) Throughout Their Training

 AVI Career Training is not a school that simply tolerates diversity — it’s a school built around it.